Best telescopes for observing planets, 2024

 Looking for a telescope that will give you amazing views of the planets?
 We've put together a list of some of the best on the market.

-Generally speaking, telescopes for seeing planets requires a telescope with a long focal length, so you can fit your target in a smaller field of view and get a detailed close-up.
+The best telescopes for observing planets are those with a long focal length, so you can fit your target in a smaller field of view and get a detailed close-up.

 A longer focal length in a telescope usually means a higher focal ratio, which can be worked out by dividing the focal length by the aperture in mm.